internetarchive/fatcat/guide/src/entity_fields.md

   publicly available
 - `doi` (string): full DOI number, lower-case.
 Example: "10.1234/abcde.789".
   See the "External Identifiers" section of style guide.
-- `isbn13` (string): external identifer for books.
+- `isbn13` (string): external identifier for books.
 ISBN-9 and other formats should be converted to canonical ISBN-13.
 See the "External Identifiers" section of style guide.
 - `core_id` (string): external identifier for the [CORE] open access